qwezertino/qwz_npcguards/README.md

  - `/deleterel` - Show a menu to delete a gang and removes all relations to it

  ## TODO list
- - Automatic sync Gangs list from qb-core shared config, checks if there is new gangs and insert it into DB
+ - Auto sync Gangs list from qb-core shared config, checks if there is new gangs and insert it into DB
+ - Create functionality to place peds using ingame menu with saving all positions and data in Database
  - Create som interesting features xD